-Historic Homes & Buildings
+See Historic Homes and Buildings

-Church Row on Robinson has places of worship built in the early 1900's, and many of the cottages and bungalows near St. Anthony's hospital have been renovated.
-Also, check out Oklahoma City's first high school, Central High School (pictured).
+Church Row on Robinson has places of worship built in the early 1900s, and many of the cottages and bungalows near St. Anthony's hospital have been renovated.
+Also, check out Oklahoma City's first high school, Central High School.
 Located at N.W.
 7th and Robinson, it was built in 1912 and is now owned by American Farmers & Ranchers Mutual Insurance Company.

-Speaking of history, drive just a bit north to the Oklahoma Hall of Fame at the Gaylord-Pickens Museum.
-In the beautiful building around NW 14th and Classen, you'll find many excellent exhibits designed to ""tell Oklahoma's story through its people."
+Drive just a bit north to the Oklahoma Hall of Fame at the Gaylord-Pickens Museum.
+In the beautiful building around NW 14th and Classen, you'll find many excellent exhibits designed to "tell Oklahoma's story through its people."

 The Chesapeake Oklahoma Theater at the Hall of Fame showcases public films and short subject videos, by or about Oklahomans.